 Being a member of RCM-SAR is one of the most rewarding volunteer roles there is.
 You will be part of a dedicated, professional team that is carrying on a proud 150-year tradition of volunteer lifeboats in British Columbia.
 By joining us, you will save lives.

 Our volunteer program is designed to match your interests, skills, and availability.
-Positions range from active search and rescue crew to shore-based SAR prevention, maintenance, and fundraising roles.
+Positions range from active search and rescue crew to shore-based SAR prevention, maintenance, administrative, training, and fundraising roles.

 How to volunteer:

-The first step is to simply send us an email message and let us know you’re interested in learning more about becoming an RCM-SAR volunteer with Station 59 Deep Bay.
+The first step is to simply send us an email message and let us know that you are interested in learning more about becoming an RCM-SAR volunteer with Station 59 Deep Bay.

 You will be paged in the middle of the night and respond to emergencies in weather and sea conditions that most mariners avoid.
 You will be called on to navigate in fog and darkness, operate a rescue vessel in wind and waves, safely handle tow lines and other gear, use your first aid skills, follow orders, and give orders.